Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: Numerical Examples

 For the quadratic retaining potential in \eqref{potential_well}, $p_{eq}$ in \eqref{triple_peq} yields a Gaussian tail.
 Therefore, we apply the kernel embedding linear response to the linear response operator $k_{A}(t)$ in \eqref{eq:lin_oper_tri} based on the Hermite polynomials.
 Let $\hat{p}_{eq}$ denote the kernel embedding estimate of $p_{eq}$ in \eqref{triple_peq}, and by Eq. \eqref{eq:KMLE1}, the kernel embedding linear response operator, as an estimate of $k_{A}(t)$ in \eqref{eq:lin_oper_tri}, is defined as

 In the numerical experiment, we set $(a,k_B T,\gamma)=(1,1.5,0.25)$.
 To generate the data from \eqref{triple}, we apply the weak trapezoidal method \cite{Anderson:09} with step size $h= 1\times 10 ^{-3}$, followed by a $1/5$-subsample.
-Figure~\ref{fig:p_tri} shows the order-$60$ ($M = 60$ in \eqref{eq:kme1}) kernel embedding estimates $\hat{p}_{eq}$ compared with the $p_{eq}$ in \eqref{triple_peq}.
+Figure~\ref{fig:p_tri} shows the order-$60$ (we take $\beta=1$ in \eqref{eq:rep_for}, and $M = 60$ in \eqref{eq:kme1}) kernel embedding estimates $\hat{p}_{eq}$ compared with the $p_{eq}$ in \eqref{triple_peq}.
 The estimate $\hat{p}_{eq}$ captures the well structure of the model with a decent accuracy.
 In this figure, we also see that the error in estimating $k_A$ decreases as a function of $M$.

 Figure~\ref{fig:KELR_tri} compares the linear response estimates in \eqref{eq:lin_oper_tri}, obtained from the kernel embedding formulation and KDE, with the true linear response.
 Notice that kernel embedding with $M=60$ produces more accurate estimates compared to the KDE-based estimator.

 Since the unperturbed dynamics \eqref{triple} is a stochastic gradient system, the off-diagonal entries of the linear response operator $k_{A}(t)$ in \eqref{eq:lin_oper_tri} should be zero at $t=0$ due to the equipartition of the energy in statistical mechanics \cite{HLZ:19}.
 However, the empirical estimates of $k_{A}$ reported in Figure~\ref{fig:KELR_tri} shows a slight deviation from the exact value.
-This error can be attributed to the fact that our data is generated from a numerical discretization, which introduces error in the equilibrium density, as well as the time correlation \cite{leimkuhler2016computation}.
-Nevertheless, it is quite remarkable that the kernel embedding estimate still captures the profile of true off-diagonal component considering the fact that the true response is rather small itself.
+This error can be attributed to the fact that our data is generated from a numerical discretization, which introduces an error in the equilibrium density and the time correlation \cite{leimkuhler2016computation}.
+Nevertheless, it is quite remarkable that the kernel embedding estimate still captures the true off-diagonal component profile, considering that the true response is relatively small itself.
 Here, the difference between the KDE-based estimates and the true response is more profound.